Lecanemab (Leqembi) for early-stage Alzheimer's disease

 Lecanemab is an antibody that targets these protein deposits in the brain: It binds to the beta-amyloid protein and is thought to prevent the build-up of further deposits in this way.
 With the help of the , it is also thought to partially break down protein that has already been deposited.

 These effects of the medication are believed to slow down the progression of the disease.
-But lecanemab cannot cure Alzheimer's or stop the disease from progressing overall.
+One thing is clear, though: Lecanemab cannot cure Alzheimer's or stop the progression.

 Lecanemab is only suitable for people who have early-stage Alzheimer's disease.
-It is not suitable in later stages.
+It is not approved for people whose disease has already progressed further.

 The main signs of early-stage Alzheimer's disease are problems with memory and thinking.
-The forgetfulness can be mild and have (almost) no effect on everyday life.
+The forgetfulness can be mild and have hardly any (or no) effect on everyday life.
+The medical term for this is mild cognitive impairment (MCI).
 But it may already be worse, making it harder to live an independent life.
-Experts distinguish between mild cognitive impairment (MCI) and mild Alzheimer's dementia.
+Then it is considered to be mild Alzheimer's dementia.

 Before starting treatment with lecanemab, people must have an MRI scan () in order to rule out other problems such as swelling or bleeding in the brain.
-Patients who meet the above criteria can only use lecanemab if they agree to other conditions, too:
+If you would like to have treatment with lecanemab, you can only do so if you agree to other conditions, too:

-• Patients must also agree to have regular MRI scans in order to see if there are any signs of problems like swelling in the brain.
+• You must agree to have regular MRI scans to see if there are any signs of problems like swelling in the brain.

 How is early-stage Alzheimer's disease diagnosed?

-Alzheimer's disease is diagnosed if the person clearly has the typical symptoms (impaired memory and thinking problems) and other causes are unlikely.
+Doctors diagnose Alzheimer's disease if the person clearly has the typical symptoms (impaired memory and thinking problems) and other causes are unlikely.

-In addition, they must be shown to have the typical protein deposits in their brain.
+In addition, the person must be shown to have the typical protein deposits in their brain.
 This is done using biomarkers.
-It usually involves taking a sample of cerebrospinal fluid through a lumbar puncture (spinal tap).
-But it can also be done using amyloid (amyloid imaging).
+It often involves taking a sample of cerebrospinal fluid through a lumbar puncture (spinal tap).
+But it can also be done using amyloid positron emission tomography (amyloid imaging).
 Amyloid is an imaging technique that uses a weak radioactive substance to see beta-amyloid protein deposits in the brain.

 Why do doctors look for the ApoE4 gene?

 We all have two copies of the ApoE gene.
 It plays a role in fat metabolism.
 But there are three different versions (variants) of the gene, known as E2, E3 and E4.
-Each of the parents passes on one copy to their child.
-Depending on which variants of the gene the parents pass on, their child might have one, two or no copies of the E4 variant.
+Each of the parents passes on one variant to their child.
+Depending on which variant they pass on, their child might have one, two or no copies of the E4 variant.

 Doctors can use a genetic test to find out whether the person has any copies of the ApoE4 gene variant – and if so, how many.
 This is done by taking a sample of blood and examining it in a laboratory.
 The genetic test is not yet a routine test.

 Research has shown that people are more likely to get Alzheimer's disease (at a younger age, too) if they have two ApoE4 genes rather than just one ApoE4 gene and one ApoE3 gene, for example.
-If someone is found to have the ApoE4 gene, it could be a good idea to find out whether, for example, their children and siblings also carry the gene and have a higher risk of developing Alzheimer's later on.
-Knowing that you have the gene can also have consequences for other members of the family.
-So the doctor has to tell their patient all about this before they have the genetic test.
+If someone is found to have the ApoE4 gene, it could be a good idea to find out whether, for example, their children and siblings also carry the gene.
+These relatives could also have a higher risk of developing Alzheimer's disease later in life.
+So knowing that you have the gene can have consequences for other members of your family, too.
+Because of this, the doctor has to tell you all about this before you have the genetic test.

 How is Lecanemab used?

-The dosage depends on the person's body weight (10mg of lecanemab per kilogram of body weight).
-For the infusion, the drug is diluted with 250 ml of saline solution (0.9%).
+The dosage depends on the person's body weight: 10 milligrams (mg) of lecanemab are used per kilogram of body weight.
+For the infusion, the drug is diluted in saline solution.

 When is treatment stopped?

 Doctors will also consider stopping the treatment if there is an increased risk of bleeding in the brain during the treatment.
-This may be the case, for example, if the person needs treatment with an anticoagulant or a thrombolytic (a drug designed to dissolve blood clots).
+This may be the case if, for example, the person needs an anticoagulant or a thrombolytic (a drug designed to dissolve blood clots) to treat something like a stroke or pulmonary embolism.

 What are the pros and cons of lecanemab?

-The results of the research on lecanemab are expected to be published in the summer of 2025 and will then be included in this article.
-These results will help people to make an informed decision about whether or not to have treatment with lecanemab.
+The results of IQWiG's assessment are expected to be published on December 1, 2025.
+We will then update this article.
+Knowing about the pros and cons can help people to make an informed decision about whether or not to have treatment with lecanemab.

 Ballard C, Gauthier S, Corbett A et al. Alzheimer's disease.
 Lancet 2011; 377(9770): 1019-1031.